-When I went to bed last night, I had planned to take this pile of yarn:
+When I went to bed last night and was thinking of what I would crochet today I was not thinking of making my afghan for the 2010 North Carolina state fair, instead I planned to take this pile of yarn:

 and turn it into a bag that looked like this, but purple and without flowers: